This healthy, low-carb, paleo, and whole 30 compliant slow cooker version of cabbage rolls is easy to make and perfect to serve any night of the week.

 - Fill each leaf with approximately ¼ cup of the meat/cauliflower mixture.

 - Roll up each leaf like a burrito.

-- Spoon a thin layer of sauce in the bottom of the slow cooker.
+- Spoon a thin layer of the diced tomatoes in the bottom of the slow cooker.

 - Add the cabbage rolls, seam-side down.

-- Poured the rest of the sauce on top.
+- Poured the rest of the diced tomatoes on top.